BulkGate/woosms/README.md

 Yes.
 See our <a href="https://www.bulkgate.com/en/pricing/sms/" target="_blank" title="SMS pricing">SMS price list</a> to check the SMS price for your desired country.

-### Can I have a two-way communication with a customer?
+### Can I have two-way communication with a customer?

-You are able to interact with your customers directly and receive their reactions through <a href="https://www.bulkgate.com/en/solutions/two-way-sms/" target="_blank" title="2-way SMS">two-way SMS</a> and Viber.
+You can interact with your customers directly and receive their reactions through <a href="https://www.bulkgate.com/en/solutions/two-way-sms/" target="_blank" title="2-way SMS">two-way SMS</a> and Viber.
 You have to choose the correct sender ID type.
 However, two-way SMS may not be supported in some countries and/or by a specific sender ID type.
 See our <a href="https://www.bulkgate.com/en/pricing/sms/" target="_blank" title="SMS pricing">SMS pricing.</a>

-### Can I try BulkGate plugin for free?
+### Can I try the BulkGate plugin for free?

 Yes, every new customer of this WooCommerce SMS plugin can send 10 SMS messages for free.